skip to main content

 Advisors

-The Board maintains a regular dialogue with the Company’s:
+The Board maintains a regular dialogue with the Company’s nominated advisor, stockbrokers, lawyers and financial advisors.

 These dialogues help ensure compliance with the AIM Rules, governance requirements and other rules and regulations.